Made from Earth's Core Values

 Rosehips were commonly grown in ancient Egyptian temple gardens and Egypt was known as the greatest rosehip supplier throughout the Mediterranean, including throughout the Roman Empire.
 During World War II, the British government used collected rose hips to make rose hip syrup as a source of vitamin C to replace citrus fruits that were impossible to get.
 In the United States, the Native Americans also recognized the importance of rose hips in their diets.
 They would harvest the hips to brew into tea, and save the soaked hips to add to their soups and stews.

-Our product which contains the most potent Vitamin: "Rosehip + Hibiscus Face Serum"
+Our product which contains potent Vitamin: "Rosehip + Hibiscus Face Serum"